Microsoft/azure-docs.pt-pt/articles/cognitive-services/Bing-Video-Search/quickstarts/csharp.md

         }
     ```

-## <a name="create-and-handle-a-video-search-request"></a>Criar e manipular uma solicitação de pesquisa de vídeo
+## <a name="create-and-handle-a-video-search-request"></a>Create and handle a video search request

 Crie um método com o nome `BingVideoSearch` para efetuar a chamada à API e defina o tipo de retorno para a estrutura `SearchResult` criada anteriormente.
-No método, execute as seguintes etapas:
+In the method, perform the following steps:

 1. Construa o URI do pedido de pesquisa.
-Observe que o termo de pesquisa toSearch deve ser formatado antes de ser anexado à cadeia de caracteres.
+Note that the search term toSearch must be formatted before being appended to the string.

     ```csharp